Charltsing/PDFontFixer/README.md

 # How to Use:
 1. Open a PDF via the File menu, or simply drag and drop the document into the software window.
 2. Click on a font name to view its properties and check if it is embedded.
-This software only processes embedded fonts; it does not handle Type3 self-drawn PDF fonts.
+PDFontFixer only processes embedded fonts; it does not handle Type3 self-drawn PDF fonts.
 3. Press F4 to recognize all the characters rendered in the right window.
 You can click on a character image to manually correct it.
 It provides multiple functions, including insert, delete, modify, and modify and continue.
 4. Press F2 to save the Unicode mapping for the current font (saved to memory only).
 5. Repeat this process for all fonts that require mapping supplementation.